Link back to the main mushroom page.

 Bracket Fungi

-The names “polypore” and “brackets” are often used synonymously.
+The names “polypore” and “brackets” are sometimes used synonymously.
 Here, “bracket” refers to mushrooms that are fanlike or shelflike in form, where the underside faces down to disperse spores via pores/tubes (some tooth-like), gills, and gill-like structures (see “Smaller Brackets without Pores”).
 So not all “brackets” are considered polypores here.
-Oyster and oyster-like mushrooms are considered gilled brackets here and thus have their section on this page.
+Oyster and oyster-like mushrooms are gilled brackets here, and thus, their section is on this page.

 Buchanan, P. K. (1989).
 New Zealand Journal of Forestry Science, 19(2/3), 294–305.